This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Sort Posts

 You can sort how posts appear in places like the Home page or in a space.
-Click Change sort order Image shown here and choose an option, such as alphabetical or newest.
+Click the Change sort order Image shown here icon and choose an option, such as alphabetical or newest.

 See Performance Metrics on a Report Post

-From a post, at top right, click More Image shown here > Advanced > Display performance metrics.
+Select a post and click Image shown here > Advanced > Display performance metrics.
 You can see how long it took the post to load, copy the metrics, or clear the metrics.

 Show Log Messages for a Report Post